Sale Save 30% for 3 months | Power your business with QuickBooks Claim nowBuy now

 As an employer, you must prepare and lodge an annual FBT return and pay the FBT liability.
 You may also need to calculate and report each employee's reportable fringe benefits amount in their end-of-year payment information.

-Let’s look at the fringe benefits you can expect as a small business owner over the festive period.
+This section will look at the fringe benefits you can expect as a small business owner over the festive period.
+We’ll also provide information on how to make your Christmas party tax-deductible.

 If your business holds a Christmas party on a working day at your business premises and exclusively for your current employees, you won't be subject to FBT for the food and drink provided.
-This is because it is considered an exempt benefit.
+This is known as a FBT minor benefits exemption.

 Let’s consider a scenario where your company hosts a Christmas lunch on a working day at your business premises.
 Employees will attend the event with their partners and clients.
 The cost for each person is $100.